Sh0onya/stic/README.md

-# lEdge
+# Stic
-lEdge is something we all need.
-I always wanted to manage my money and analyse my income & expenses, but never really got an app with all the required features.
-So, I thought of creating this app with the features one require to manage their money seamlessly.
+STic is a study tracking tool.
+It is said that to master any topic or correctly remember it for lifetime one needs to revise it 5 times, i.e revision is the key to succeed in any exam.
+This tool helps you track your study and revision trail effectively so that you can give your best possible performance in the exam.
 I hope you would love it.

 Installation Guide: <br/>
         1. Install Node-JS and MongoDB<br/>